Kitware/CMake/Help/manual/ctest.1.rst

  previously interrupted.
 If no interruption occurred, the ``-F`` option will have no effect.

-.. option:: -j <jobs>, --parallel <jobs>
+.. option:: -j [<level>], --parallel [<level>]

- Run the tests in parallel using the given number of jobs.
+ Run tests in parallel, optionally limited to a given level of parallelism.

+ .. versionadded:: 3.29

+    The ``<level>`` may be omitted, or ``0``, in which case:

+    * Under `Job Server Integration`_, parallelism is limited by available job tokens.

+    * Otherwise, if the value is omitted, parallelism is limited by the number of processors, or 2, whichever is larger.

+    * Otherwise, if the value is ``0``, parallelism is unbounded.

- This option tells CTest to run the tests in parallel using given number of jobs.
-This option can also be set by setting the :envvar:`CTEST_PARALLEL_LEVEL` environment variable.
+ This option may instead be specified by the :envvar:`CTEST_PARALLEL_LEVEL` environment variable.

  This option can be used with the :prop_test:`PROCESSORS` test property.

- See `Label and Subproject Summary`_.
+ See the `Label and Subproject Summary`_.

 .. option:: --resource-spec-file <file>